Afrobeats star Omah Lay hangs out with Dembele, Hakimi in Paris, video

 Although Hakimi and Dembele did not feature in PSG’s high-scoring European clash, both players had plenty to celebrate.

-Hakimi recently named Player of the Year at the 2025 CAF Awards, beating African heavyweights Mohamed Salah and Victor Osimhen, marking one of the biggest individual achievements of his career.
+Hakimi was named Player of the Year at the 2025 CAF Awards recently, beating African heavyweights Mohamed Salah and Victor Osimhen, marking one of the biggest individual achievements of his career.

 PSG’s victory over Spurs was itself an adrenaline-filled spectacle.
 Portuguese midfielder Vitinha stole the show with a remarkable hat-trick, thrilling fans inside the Parc des Princes and earning himself a nomination for Champions League Player of the Week.